idiotandrobot/blog/_posts/2018-01-23-populate-uwp-combobox-from-enum.md

 ---
 layout: post
-title: Populate UWP ComboBox from Enum
+title: Populate a UWP ComboBox from an Enum
 category: post
 tags:
 - UWP